 (1) Car-Based Planning

-Current city design often isolates individual communities and stratifies economic isolation.
+Car-focused city planning has shortened lifespans and increased noise pollution.
+In addition, current city design often isolates individual communities and stratifies economic isolation.
 Abroad, when China adopted a car-focused city, it backfired.
-Urban towers on streets without sidewalks created dense air pollution and greater social isolation.
-Car-dependent cities leave people in the suburbs surrounded by similarly minded individuals.
-Car-focused city planning has also shortened lifespans and increased noise pollution.
+Urban towers on streets without sidewalks created dense air pollution and more social isolation.

 American car-dependent cities leave people in the suburbs surrounded by similarly-minded individuals.
 Enclaves of like-minded congregate to create NIMBY-ism and social isolation.
 Furthermore, car-based design is economically unsustainable for certain cities.
 The case of public transport and infrastructure is now a wake-up call to cash-poor cities.

 Historically, American city planning marginalized communities along racial lines.
 Consequently, even today, we have inequitable use of city resources within neighborhoods and communities.
 Yet, access to housing, health services, and reliable transportation encourages a full blossoming of human potential.
 To begin to remedy the problem, urban planners must be aware of zoning history and actively work to improve the well-being consequences of these past injustices.